 EU Blue Card: The Benefits

-The EU Blue Card allows its holder to work and reside in Germany for four years.
+The EU Blue Card permits its holder to work and reside in Germany for a period of four years.
 It has made living in Europe more straightforward.
-Also, it provides holders with a clear avenue for permanent residency as following the 33 months, the applicant can seek a permanent residence permit.
+Additionally, it offers holders a clear pathway to permanent residency, as follows: after 27 months, applicants can apply for a permanent residence permit.
 The accelerated option of seeking permanent residency after 21 months should the holder demonstrate that they possess German skills of at least a B1 level.
-However, if your employment contract is for less than four years, your EU Blue Card will be limited to the employment relationship duration plus three months.
-For UK citizens looking to work in Germany post-Brexit, an EU Blue Card is one of the most attractive residence permits.
+However, if your employment contract is for less than four years, your EU Blue Card will be limited to the duration of the employment relationship plus three months.
+For UK citizens seeking to work in Germany after Brexit, an EU Blue Card is one of the most attractive residence permits.

-The other benefits of the EU Blue Card are that it allows for family reunification.
+The other benefits of the EU Blue Card include the ability to facilitate family reunification.
 There are no German language requirements, and the possibility of seeking another job should complications arise with employment contracts during the holder’s time in Germany.
 Here are the benefits in more detail.

 Family Reunification in Germany: EU Blue Card and Brexit

 As an EU Blue Cardholder, you can live in Germany with your family.
-Family reunification under the EU Blue Card allows the holder to have family members such as their spouse (or long-term partner), their children, and others dependent on the holder (including step-children) to live in Germany with them.
+Family reunification under the EU Blue Card allows the holder to have family members, such as their spouse (or long-term partner), children, and other dependents (including step-children), live in Germany with them.
 This dependency must be proven in the case of children over the age of 21.

 When considering bringing the family to Germany, the holder must demonstrate that they have the financial resources to support their family members and that the family members have the required health insurance and suitable accommodation.
 Family reunification in Germany after Brexit is a significant concern.
 Our article on “Family Reunification: Third-Country Nationals” explains the options available to UK citizens in the current situation.